compbiomed-unito/acdc-nn/README.md

 1. when both the wild-type and variant structure are available, these are respectively used as direct and inverse inputs so that the network can provide a prediction that, by construction, is perfectly antisymmetric;

-2. when only the wild-type structure is available, as usual, the input for the inverse mutation is created starting from the direct one by inverting the variation encoding but preserving the same structure.
+2. when only the wild-type structure is available, as usual, the input for the inverse substitution is created starting from the direct one by inverting the variation encoding but preserving the same structure.

 For further information about the ACDC-NN architecture and properties, please see the related paper https://doi.org/10.1088/1361-6463/abedfb

+ACDC-NN Seq is a sequence-based version of ACDC-NN that does not require the structure of the protein, further information is available in the paper: https://doi.org/10.3390/genes12060911

 ## About this repository